 On September 20, 2018, staff presented to the Planning and Design Commission the status of the proposed ordinance and a summary of the outreach staff conducted since April 2018.
-Commissioner comments and questions have been incorporated into Frequently Asked Questions (Attachment 6).
-Attachment 3 includes a summary of the ordinance.
-Attachment 7 details outreach conducted to date and a summary of common feedback.
+Commissioner comments and questions have been incorporated into Frequently Asked Questions (Attachment 5).
+Attachment 2 includes a summary of the ordinance.
+Attachment 6 details outreach conducted to date and a summary of common feedback.
+Staff will next present the draft ordinance to the Planning and Design Commission for a hearing on November 29, 2018.
+The proposed ordinance will then be considered by the City Council on December 11, 2018.